NorskRegnesentral/nao-remote/README.md

 pip to install pyzmq.
 They seem to interoperate well, even though they use different libraries.
 A future task may be to make sure that both use Python 2 and Python 3 use the same library.

+## Making things run automatically on NAO

+You can add entries in /home/nao/naoqi/preferences/autoload.ini